 The White Dragon is one of our oldest operational machines.
-It runs a headless Linux and had been ready to run the web server functions of DrQue.net.
+It runs a headless Linux and had been setup to run the web server functions of DrQue.net.
 There is no way our site could run on such limited storage today.
 So while functional the White Dragon is almost exclusively off, having no define role.

 The White Dragon originally had 2 hard drives: a Western Digital 30 GB and the IBM 45 GB.
 The 30 GB is a drive I'm not happy about.
 Originally I bought this drive to hold a collection of MP3s several engineers and I had going at work along with large amounts of "stuff" (such as downloads, backups and experimental junk) we were cluttering the main server with.
 But just after being filled—not more than a few months after being purchased, the drive failed and I lost everything on it.
 Although Western Digital replaced the drive with no questions asked, they do not recover lost data, and everything on the drive was gone.
 When the new drive came, it didn't go back to the engineering server.